Kamala Harris Makes History, Set to be 1st Woman US Vice-President

 Video Producer: Debayan Dutta

-Harris, 55, born to an Indian mother and Jamaican father, is the first American of Indian descent to be named for the vice presidential post in the United States.
+Harris, 55, born to an Indian mother and Jamaican father, became the first American of Indian descent to be named for the vice-presidential post in the United States when Biden chose her as his running mate.

 Senator Harris was the first person of colour and the first woman to hold the post of attorney general of California, the first south Asian and second black woman to be elected to the US Senate.